 Most startup and mid-market CEOs are having a difficult time articulating their patent portfolio strategy, and an even harder time connecting a patent to their company’s value proposition.

-The main reason for this phenomena is that patents are typically associated with technology and NOT with business strategy.
+The main reason for this phenomenon is that patents are typically associated with technology and NOT with business strategy.
 Why is that?

 “The strength and vitality of the U.S. economy depends directly on effective mechanisms that protect new ideas and investments in innovation and creativity.” — The U.S. Patent and Trademark Office.